 Purchase the £5 bisque firing option and then book online for an Pottery Glaze and Fire Independent session for one month after the trial class.
 This option will allow you to come back with your child/ children at any time convenient to you, to glaze the work.
 We will give you a short introduction to glazing and provide a colourful selection of brush on glazes.
 All children must be accompanied, as this is not a formal class.
 Includes the price of having up to two pots/ pieces glaze fired, so they come out shiny, glassy and waterproof.
 Space in the kiln for extra pots/ pieces can be purchased at £5 per two pots/pieces.

 When will work made in my Trial Class be ready?

-If you have paid for firing, your child’s work will be ready to collect one month after the trial class, and will be stored in our studio for no longer than two months after the class date.
+If you have paid for firing, your child’s work will be ready to collect one month after the trial class, and will be stored in our studio for no longer than three months after the class date.

 You will be issued with an ID number.
 Please be sure to contact us when one month has elapsed and quote your ID number.
 Unfortunately due to the administrative load of this task we are unable to contact everyone individually when the work is ready to collect or when the storage period has elapsed.

 Please also put your ID number in the notes field if booking the Pottery Glaze and Fire Independent session online.